Educational Toys - Learning Games

 similar does not mean that they are the same.
 We create

-Virtual Reality to imitate certain
+reality to imitate certain

 aspects of life, but just because you can imitate life, this